devi22280-code/Ganesh/README.md

 ## 📂 Repository Status

 > This repository is part of my learning journey.
 As I continue to learn, I'll be adding Python scripts, practice exercises, and personal projects here.
+> ## Projects
+- `calculator.py` - A simple command-line calculator written in Python that performs basic arithmetic operations.